Vladislav Panchenko: Academic research

 Vladislav Panchenko is a specialist in laser physics, nonlinear optics, laser information technology, nanotechnology, and medical physics.
 He has conducted pioneering work in the physics of laser-matter interactions and created new laser information and technological systems, including for medical applications.
 Under his leadership, unique systems for the remote fabrication of individual implants and biomodels based on tomographic data from preoperative patient examinations transmitted via a high-speed internet connection to a rapid prototyping center were developed.
 He also developed original laser rapid prototyping systems, including stereolithography units, selective sintering of micro- and nanopowders, and purification in supercritical fluids.

 Preoperative biomodeling technologies developed with Panchenko's participation have been implemented in neurosurgery, oncology, and reconstructive surgery.
 Pre-planning of surgeries using plastic biomodels significantly reduces time and improves treatment outcomes in oncology, neurosurgery, maxillofacial surgery, reconstructive surgery, and other fields, and has opened up new possibilities in pediatric surgery.

 A group led by Vladislav Panchenko has created a new generation of intelligent laser surgical systems that can determine in real time the type of tissue being removed and the boundaries of the surgical site.
-These systems offer fundamentally new opportunities for minimally invasive and organ-preserving surgeries.
+These systems offer new opportunities for minimally invasive and organ-preserving surgeries.